Autobox-AI/.github/profile/README.md

 Autobox gives researchers, engineers, and decision-makers a safe space to experiment — turning uncertainty into clarity before reality does.

-Autobox-AI is an open-source initiative crafting the infrastructure layer for multi-agent intelligence.
+Autobox is an open-source initiative crafting the infrastructure layer for multi-agent intelligence.
 We build the tools and frameworks that let AI agents collaborate, negotiate, and solve complex problems inside scalable simulations — a sandbox for the future of autonomous systems.

 Our mission is to accelerate research and engineering of agent-based AI by providing production-grade orchestration, monitoring, and developer tooling.